stateful/docs.runme.dev/docs/configuration/cell-level.md

 </Infobox>

-### **Handle long-running processes**
+### **Long-running processes**

 It is common to use file-watcher-enabled compilers/bundlers (e.g., `npm start dev`, `watchexec`, etc.) in the background during development.
 For any cell containing an instance of these commands, tick the background cell setting.
-This will prevent execution from permanently blocking the notebook UX.
+This will prevent execution from permanently blocking the Notebook UX.

 ![background running task](../../static/img/backgroundrunme.png)